Zygo/bees/docs/btrfs-kernel.md

   `rsync` is copying from, while `rsync` will rename the new file over the old file to replace it.

-* **btrfs send** has various problems when bees is deduping RO snapshots, especially if the snapshot is used as a parent for incremental send.

 Minor kernel problems with workarounds:

 * **Slow backrefs** (aka toxic extents):  Under certain conditions,